 Dynamic Host Configuration Protocol (DHCP): DHCP automatically assigns IP addresses to devices on a network, making network management more efficient.

 //

+These protocols enable the creation, exchange, and interpretation of data between software applications running on different devices, facilitating seamless communication over networks.
+Their role in shaping how we access and interact with digital services and content across the internet is fundamental, making them a cornerstone of modern networked environments.

 Why are application layer protocols crucial?